Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/collecting_information/gettingstarted_intro/my_first_file_transfer.md

 ## Perform a file transfer using the sample configuration

 The sample file features two default partners, NEWYORK and PARIS.
-Each of these partners is pre-configured to communicate using the [PeSIT](../../../../protocols_start_here/about_pesit) protocol.
+Each of these partners is pre- configured to communicate using the [PeSIT](../../../../protocols_start_here/about_pesit) protocol.
 Additionally, both of these partners listen on the localhost interface.
 You can begin with a simple transfer, and then check the catalog for transfer details.

 To send a file from PARIS to NEWYORK, run the following command: